unejamardiani/strim/README.md

 Additionally, the Groups list uses a virtualized renderer so only visible group rows are rendered to the DOM.
 This keeps toggling individual groups extremely fast even when there are hundreds of thousands of groups.

+## Maintainer

+Strim is maintained by [unejamardiani](https://github.com/unejamardiani).
+Decisions about releases and roadmap come from the maintainer; contributions via issues and pull requests are welcome.

+## Attribution

+This project was created entirely with AI assistance.